zechlau14/zechlau14.github.io/projects/heartbreaker.md

 CC BY-NC-SA
-Arnold Kemp Goblin Punch - Lair of the Lamb, GLOG:Wizards Skerples - Many Rats on a Stick (Goblins)
+Arnold Kemp Goblin Punch - Lair of the Lamb, GLOG:Wizards Skerples - Many Rats on a Stick (Goblan)
-Rise Up Comus - Classic Fantasy Races for the GLoG May 21, 2020 (Humans, Halflings) Crated Land -  Thieves' Guilds Feb 1, 2020
+Rise Up Comus - Classic Fantasy Races for the GLoG May 21, 2020 (Humans)

+5e SRD - (Dragon template)
+Crated Land -  Thieves' Guilds Feb 1, 2020
-Make a New Cult Every Day - GLOG: A Bunch of Rogue Classes Feb 19, 2020 Searchers of the Unknown
+Make a New Cult Every Day - GLOG: A Bunch of Rogue Classes Feb 19, 2020